 It’s a bit of a catch-22, but you can use your health insurance or personal injury protection coverage on your auto insurance to pay your bills.
 If you're later compensated for injuries, these claims can be paid back.

-Contact an Attorney When You Are Seriously Injured
+Contact an Attorney When You Are Seriously Injured in a Car Accident

 As a no-fault state for auto accidents, Massachusetts law requires you to file claims with your own insurer for medical bills and property damages, unless you incurred at least $2,000 in reasonable medical expenses, and/or your injuries resulted in permanent and serious disfigurement, fractured bones, or substantial loss of hearing or sight.